Best RV Pet Temperature Monitor: My Top Pick After Testing Waggle, Necto & MarCELL

 One of the primary reasons I chose vanlife was to travel with my dog (he’s too big for planes).
 However, it’s unavoidable that occasionally I have to leave my pet unattended for a short time while I get groceries, stop at a laundromat, find a place to shower, etc.

 Having a reliable pet temperature monitor is non-negotiable for keeping my dog safe while I’m away.
-After testing several, there’s a clear winner.
+I’ve tested three of the most popular options (Waggle, Necto and MarCELL) to find out which one actually delivers on reliability, battery life and cost.

 In this article: